 Ellen received a B.A. in art history from the University of Southern California in 2006.
-Before and after graduation, Ellen worked for several years at Bonhams Auctioneers in Los Angeles.
+Before and after graduation, Ellen worked at Bonhams Auctioneers in Los Angeles.
 In 2011, Ellen earned an M.A. in art history from Rutgers University, and an M.A. from Princeton in 2013.
 At Rutgers, she wrote a Masters paper on Carrie Mae Weems, and was the Exhibitions Coordinator for the Johnson & Johnson Corporate Art Program.

 “Group f.64, Rocks, and the Limits of the Political Photograph,” American Art vol. 30, no. 3 (fall 2016): 26-53.